jccastaneda0201/reviews/README.md

 #### Extra

-The modulus operator in JavaScript is represented by the percent sign (%).
+The modulus operator "devuelve el resto de la división" in JavaScript is represented by the percent sign (%).
 It returns the remainder of a division operation between two numbers.

 Overall, the flow of the application should look something like this: